 LCFS Credits Purpose

-The goal of the LCFS program is to encourage – and mandate – using more renewable energy and avoiding fuels that come at a high carbon cost, whether that cost is created when the fuels are mined, refined, or shipped.
+The goal of the LCFS program is to encourage – and mandate – using more renewable sources and avoiding fuels that come at a high carbon cost, whether that cost is created when the fuels are mined, refined, or shipped.
 To that end, the LCFS program assigns every type of fuel a Carbon Intensity score based on how it is produced and used.

 These credits are generated by regulated parties (RPs) in the fuel industry, as well as alternative fuel producers of all kinds (biodiesel, ethanol, biogas, hydrogen, EV, and much more).
 They can be used in a variety of ways, from a simple sign of how sustainable a company is to offsetting specific deficits that fuels with a very high carbon intensity score can create.
-That has led to a market where credit owners can sell their credits to deficit holders to produce additional revenue.
+That has led to a credit generation market where LCFS credit owners can sell their credits to deficit holders to produce additional revenue.

 If you are interested in the possibility of generating LCFS credits there are three primary methods of doing so, and you do not have to be a commercial solar company (or have any kind of solar installation) to qualify.